 Hanoi has incredible value for the amount of space that you get in an apartment.
-I have to say, Hanoi has my favorite Airbnb ever.
-It only cost us about $420 per month to stay at this awesome 2 bedroom apartment with amazing internet!
+I have to say, Hanoi has some of the best Airbnbs that we’ve ever stayed at.
+It only cost us about $420 per month to stay at this awesome 2-bedroom apartment with amazing internet!

 We also stayed at the top of a skyscraper in Hanoi for a birthday trip and it only cost us about $80 for a night.
 That’s way more than we would normally spend, but it had incredible views of the city that would cost you hundreds anywhere else!

 Thanks to grocery stores like L’s Place, you don’t have to go without much when you live in Hanoi.
 We were able to buy tortilla chips, salsa, Macaroni & Cheese, Dr. Pepper, root beer, etc. All things that you wouldn’t be able to find in a normal grocery store.

 Right now, we live in France and can’t find those things anywhere!

 Of course, buying those things is going to cost a bit more than they would back at home, but sometimes you are just craving those familiar tastes from the USA and it’s worth a splurge.